blueabelwilson/Sakura-Smart-Display/README.md

 ## Hardware and Bill of Materials

 ### Required Hardware

-* **Display Module:** Freenove 2.8 Inch Display [Freenove Store - FNK0114](https://store.freenove.com/products/fnk0114)[cite: 2].
+* **Display Module:** Freenove 2.8 Inch Display [Freenove Store - FNK0114](https://store.freenove.com/products/fnk0114)
-* **Fasteners:** 4 x M3x12 screws (required to secure the 3D-printed enclosure plates together).
+* **Fasteners:** 4 x M3x12 screws (required to secure the 3D-printed enclosure plates together)

-> **Important Note on Hardware:** If you purchase or use a different screen variant, model, or size than the FNK0114 display used here, you will need to modify the main sketch configuration and the display driver libraries to match your specific hardware parameters (such as the controller chip, pinouts, and screen resolution)[cite: 2].
+> **Important Note on Hardware:** If you purchase or use a different screen variant, model, or size than the FNK0114 display used here, you will need to modify the main sketch configuration and the display driver libraries to match your specific hardware parameters (such as the controller chip, pinouts, and screen resolution).

 ---

-## Setup and Wi-Fi Configuration
+## Setup and Configuration

-Before uploading the code to your micro-controller, you must configure your local network credentials within the main sketch file (`Cat_Plant_Clock.ino`)[cite: 1].
+Before uploading the firmware to your microcontroller, you need to configure your network credentials and local time settings inside the main sketch file (`Cat_Plant_Clock.ino`).

-1. Open the `Cat_Plant_Clock.ino` file in your IDE[cite: 1].
+### 1. Wi-Fi Configuration
-2. Locate the **Wi-Fi Credentials** section near the top of the file[cite: 1]:
+Open `Cat_Plant_Clock.ino` and locate the **Wi-Fi Credentials** section near the top.
+Replace the placeholder text with your actual network details:

 ```cpp
 // --- Wi-Fi Credentials ---